The warning was always there.

 The moral stakes escalate in one direction only.

-NEXUS — in development
+NEXUS — out now

 50Years in technology